Peer Review Guidelines

 Write a Peer Review

-Do I Need Approval to Peer Review?
-No. Peer reviewing does not require any permission to complete.
+Peer reviewing does not require any permission to complete.
 Our editors evaluate all peer reviews to verify quality before payment is disbursed.

 Navigate the Paper’s Page.
 Explore the tabs: Paper, Conversation, Bounties, and Peer Reviews.
+Carefully read the bounty text as it may be different per funding proposal or preprint.

 Be Professional and Constructive.
 Your reviews are visible to everyone, including the authors.
 Provide professional and constructive feedback.